Longitudinal Self-Supervised Learning: Experiments

+\textbf{Evaluation on the MR datasets.} For each dataset, we first trained LSSL on the collection of image pairs (subjects with only one MR were omitted from training) and applied the trained model to derive the brain age $\psi$ (projections along $\boldsymbol{\tau}$) for all the MRIs in the dataset.
+Note, the ground-truth diagnosis labels and the chronological age were omitted from the self-supervised training.
+Then, the estimated brain age was correlated with chronological age in the control subjects to verify the quality of disentanglement.
+The brain age of control subjects was compared to that of the diagnosed patients to reveal disease effects.
+Note, this type of analysis was unique to LSSL and could not be achieved by existing disentanglement approaches based on statistical formulation (e.g., \cite{kingma2013autoencoding,Higgins2017betaVAELB,oord2018representation,simclr}) because those methods do not estimate latent directions associated with underlying factors.

-\textbf{Evaluation.} We first correlate the disentangled brain age with ground-truth chronological age and show how such disentanglement can reveal characteristics with respect to the specific brain disorder under investigation. \textbf{This analysis is unique to LSSL and cannot be achieved by the baselines.} We then evaluate the quality of the learned representations by using them for predicting the diagnosis label of individuals.
-The classification is evaluated by 5-fold cross-validation in both cross-sectional (i.e., based on single time point) and longitudinal settings.
-The 5 folds are split based on subjects; i.e., images of a single subject belong to the same fold.
-After splitting folds, the cross-sectional model discards the temporal information within each subject and treats each image as an independent sample.
-The classification model is a Multi-Layer Perceptron containing two fully connected layers of dimension 512 and 64 with ReLU activation.
-On the other side, the longitudinal model is a RNN that trains and predicts based on the sequence of images for each subject.
-The RNN maps the latent representation to a 16D vector, which is fed into a single layer GRU network with 16 hidden units.
-Finally, we re-evaluate the two classification settings in an end-to-end manner by fine-tuning the representations (encoder) pre-trained by LSSL.
+LSSL also learned a representation vector for each MRI.
+We evaluated the quality of these representations by using them to classify diagnosis labels of individuals in a supervised setting.
+The classification was evaluated by 5-fold cross-validation, where the folds were split based on subjects; i.e., images of a single subject belonged to the same fold.
+After splitting folds, we performed the classification using both cross-sectional (i.e., based on single time points) and longitudinal models.
+The cross-sectional model discarded the temporal information within each subject and treated each image as an independent sample.
+The classifier was designed as a Multi-Layer Perceptron containing two fully connected layers of dimension 512 and 64 with ReLU activation.
+The longitudinal model was a Recurrent Neural Network (RNN), whose input was the longitudinal sequence of representation vectors for each subject.
+The RNN mapped each representation vector within the input sequence to a 16 dimensional vector, which was fed into a single layer GRU network with 16 hidden units \citep{ouyang2020recurrent} to predict the diagnosis label at each visit.
+In a separate experiment, we fine-tuned the LSSL representation by incorporating the encoder $\g$ (pre-trained by LSSL) into the classification models and then cross-validated this end-to-end classifier.
+Classification accuracy was measured by balanced accuracy (bAcc) to account for different number of samples in each cohort \citep{zhaoadeli2020cf-net}.